-What Teachers Expect:
+What Potential Teachers Can Expect:

-The spirit of this career is that teachers will be working for a non-profit organization that is trying to drastically improve the lives of individuals that otherwise have very limited opportunities.
+The spirit of this career is that teachers will be working for a non-profit organization that is trying to drastically improve the lives of individuals who otherwise have very limited opportunities.
 We are trying to elevate entire communities through art education in an attempt to enhance living conditions and financial security.
 There will be hurdles along the way; however, many of the organization’s teachers find that overcoming obstacles is all part of the reward.

-When asked about his experience as Dean of Ani Art Academy Dominicana, Edward Dillon shared, “Moving to the Dominican Republic to teach at the Ani Art Academies Dominicana has been very challenging and humbling at times.
-However, the chance to teach what I love to people who had no opportunity to learn it otherwise, has been more rewarding and fulfilling than I ever imagined it could be.”
+When asked about his experience as Dean of ÀNI Art Academy Dominicana, Edward Dillon shared, “Moving to the Dominican Republic to teach at the ÀNI Art Academies Dominicana has been very challenging and humbling at times.
+However, the chance to teach what I love to people who had no opportunity to learn it otherwise has been more rewarding and fulfilling than I ever imagined it could be.”